iUmang24/Decentralized-TO-DO-List/To-Do-List-BlockChain-NextJS/README.md

-# Decentralized Voting Application using NextJS
+# Decentralized To-Do using NextJS

-This is a demo application to implement voting in solidity smart contract and backend API in NextJS.
+This is a demo application to implement daily tasks in solidity smart contract and backend API in NextJS.